etingof/snmpsim/README.txt

   --variation-module=sql
   --variation-module-options=dbtype:mysql.connector,host:127.0.0.1,port:111,user:snmpsim,password:snmpsim,database:snmpsim

-The above parameters assume that you have a MySQL server running at 127.0.0.1 and have MySQL user "snmpsim" with password "snmpsim" having full access to a database "snmpsim".
+The above parameters assume that you have the MySQL Connector/Python driver installed on a snapshot recording machine and a MySQL server running at 127.0.0.1 with MySQL user/password snmpsim/snmpsim having full access to a database "snmpsim".

 When sql variation module is invoked by Simulator, it can read, create and